The Correspondence of Paul

 In 11:23-33 Paul offers a lengthy description of his trials and burdens, including imprisonments, being beaten and stoned, being shipwrecked, and being in various kinds of dangers.
 He also mentions his escape from Damascus soon after his transformation and commencement of ministry.

-In 12:2-4 he describes an incredible experience of being caught up to the third heaven.
+In 12:2-4 he describes an incredible experience of being caught up to the third heaven, which occurred 14 years prior to writing this letter.

 In 12:7 Paul says that as a result of the sublime revelation he was given a "thorn in the flesh" to insure he remained humble.
 Commentators favor a physical ailment, but his mention of a "messenger from Satan" implies the "thorn" was an adversary in Corinth.
 False teachers were challenging both Paul’s integrity and his authority.